-Myelodysplastic Syndromes (MDS)
+Myelodysplastic Syndromes (MDS) Causes, Symptoms, and Treatment

-MDS tends to affect people over the age of 60.
+MDS tends to affect people over age 60.
 It's more common in men than in women.
-Symptoms rarely appear in the early stages.

 Types of Myelodysplastic Syndromes

-- Refractory anemia — this occurs when there aren't enough red blood cells.
+- Refractory anemia.
+This occurs when there aren't enough red blood cells.

-- Excess blasts in transformation — this involves an abundance of blasts (up to 29 percent of the cells in the bone marrow).
+- Refractory anemia with excess blasts in transformation.
+This involves a large supply of blasts (up to 29% of the cells in the bone marrow).

 Risk Factors for Myelodysplastic Syndromes